Taking Dementia Patients Out Of Their Environment: A Caregiver Guide

 Considering living arrangements and finances

 In addition to living arrangements, caregivers might consider the financial impact of this move.
 This step may involve discussing what new expenses this move could incur, how they will be paid, and whether you can pay them.
-If not, families can seek financial assistance or help from family members.
+If not, families can seek financial assistance or help from other family members.

 Considering who will facilitate the move